-For most properties, your gas meter will be located in a metal box at the front or side of the house.
-You may have a gas-only meter, or a combination gas and electrical meter box.
+You should be able to find your natural gas meter in a metal box at the front or side of your house.
+You may have a gas-only meter, or a combination gas and electric meter box.

-After turning on the gas connection, you should see the gas meter dial move and then stop within fifteen seconds.
-This indicates gas is flowing from the network through your home’s connection.
+- The gas meter dial should move and then stop within 15 seconds.
+This shows gas is flowing from the network to your home’s connection.

-If the gas meter dial continues to move after that time, it either means you forgot to turn off one of your gas appliances or you may have a natural gas leak.
+- If the gas meter dial continues to move after that time, it could mean one of your gas appliances is still on, or that you may have a gas leak.

-If the dial isn’t moving, you can proceed with turning your gas appliances on.
-You may also need to restart pilot lights for them to work.
-Be sure to check the manufacturers’ instructions before turning your gas appliances on.
+- If the dial isn’t moving, you can turn your gas appliances on.
+You may also need to restart pilot lights for your gas appliances to work.
+Check the manufacturers’ instructions before turning your gas appliances on.

 Moving into a new home?